wandevs/wan-trade-web/user-guide.md

 # 1. Overview

-P2PE (peer to peer exchange) is a decentralized trading DApp built on Wanchain which allows for the exchange of value between assets from multiple different blockchains.
+WanSwap (peer to peer exchange) is a decentralized trading DApp built on Wanchain which allows for the exchange of value between assets from multiple different blockchains.

-**P2PE Features:**
+**WanSwap Features:**

     1) 0 transaction fee for all orders